 Art competitions were an Olympic “sport” from 1912 to 1948.
 A total of 151 medals were given to competitors in five different categories — architecture, literature, music, painting, and sculpture.
 The founder of the International Olympic Committee (IOC) and modern Olympic Games, Pierre de Coubertin, saw artistic competitions as an essential component of his Olympic vision.
 De Coubertin felt that a true Olympian was not just someone who was athletically talented by also artistically skilled.

 Eventually, it was an issue over amateurism rather than popularity that killed the artistic events in the Olympics.
 Initially, professional athletes were not allowed to compete at the Olympic Games (a later overturned rule) so the same should go for those competing in the arts.
-However, the artists competing in the Olympics were considered professionals because they made their livelihood as artists, so the artistic competition was inevitably abandoned.
+However, the artists competing in the Olympics were considered professionals because they made their livelihoods as artists, so the artistic competition was inevitably abandoned.

 3. Pistol Dueling